Tuesday, May 13, 2008

 Video: Seneca Army Depot truck gate, August 1, 1983 - Women's Video Collective

-Music: Helen and Hershe from Peace Camp Sings, 1986 - produced by Sorrel Hays and Marilyn Reis
+Music: Helen & Hershe from Peace Camps Sing, produced by Sorrel Hays and Marilyn Ries, 1987

-"I wrote this song in 1986 after Beth, a woman at Greenham, stood trial for trespass and "destruction of property."
-Some of the words were based on things she said in the courtroom."
+"I wrote this song in 1986 after a woman at Greenham, stood trial for trespass and destruction of property.
+Some of the words were based on things she said in the courtroom." ~ Helen

-As you rip her roots you clog my Lifestream
+As you rip her roots you clog my life's blood

-as you guard and drive your Death Machine
+As you guard and drive your death machines

 Your lies are an intrusion